Supercap2F/16Bit-PIC-GDGL/README.md

-# 16-bit PIC GDGL
+# 16-bit PIC GDGL - Anti-Aliasing Branch
-GDGL (Graphical Display Graphics Library) is a graphics library designed for 16-bit PIC microcontrollers.
-The main project files lie within the LCD.x folder - the default format of a MPLAB X project.

-**STILL IN DEVELOPMENT - PLEASE DO NOT USE!**
+This branch is for the develpment of Anti-Aliasing functions, please use the master branch for the most recent code.